kyljgr/shippy/SOW.md

 [comment]: # ([Define the roles of team members, including project manager, developers, testers, etc., and their responsibilities.])

--   Project manager: Kyle Jager??
+-   Project manager: Kyle Jager

     -   Ensuring tasks are completed in a timely manner

     -   Coordinating meetings

 -   Developers: All

     -   Equal contributions to new features being added to the project

+    -   Reviewing and committing pull requests

 -   Testers: All

+    -   Equal contributions to ensuring features are functioning as expected

 ### Communication Plan: